 2020 looks like it’s going to be a phenomenal year for the recruitment industry.
 As a tech assessment company, we’re lucky to be able to regularly swap ideas with HR leaders, visit conferences, and read up on industry experts’ findings.
-Based on our findings, here’s the scoop:
+Based on our findings on the latest hiring trends, here’s the scoop:

 1. An increase in employee referrals and referral programs